marsbos/modux/README.md

 Main benefits:
 - You can wrap any component with your own created HoC's, from anywhere.
 - Built-in support for 'thunks', no extra work needed.
+- State will be automatically injected in your components.
+-

 ## Usage: